IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

   - ranges with colon.
 Ex: epoch[2:7]. epoch[:2]. epoch[7:].
 (5)
   - try period = "Cretaceous".
 Use slicing to print out the phrase 'Creta' means 'chalk'.
 (5)
 - REST TO BE ADDED... lists, dicts, tuples, sets - consider learning goals of being able to work with list and dict, and being able to describe and recognize a tuple or set

+##### Functions 1 post-class notes

+*Much* slower than anticipated.
+Got up to the exercise on calculating slope gradient and angle, but didn't have time to actually have them do it.